Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: Introduction

-As previously discussed, both \citet{Candès} and \citet{Gui} build predictive bounds under the assumption that censoring is of Type I and, therefore, fully observed, including for units for whom the primary event time is observed.
-Therefore, they are primarily useful in applications where potential censoring times are determined at the start of a unit's follow-up, such as in experimental settings where administrative censoring times are pre-determined, while other forms of censoring, such as loss-to-follow-up and other related protocol departures can be prevented by design.
-Censoring due to dropout or protocol violation can seldom be prevented, even in well-controlled environments, such as randomized clinical trials, therefore excluding the possible utility of these prior methods from the most common form of censoring encountered in practice.
-Furthermore, another apparent limitation of these methods is their over reliance on a cutoff tuning parameter that induces artificial censoring of units with censoring time in the left tail of their distribution, possibly censoring units with observed failure times.
+By requiring that censoring times are fully observed, \citet{Candès} and \citet{Gui} methods are primarily useful in applications where potential censoring times are determined at the start of a unit's follow-up, such as in experimental settings where administrative censoring times are pre-determined, while other common forms of censoring, such as loss-to-follow-up and other related protocol departures that can seldom if ever be prevented by design.
+Another apparent limitation of \citet{Candès} and \citet{Gui} methods is their over-reliance on a cutoff tuning parameter that induces artificial censoring of units with censoring time in the left tail of their distribution, possibly censoring units with observed failure times.
 This form of artificial censoring introduces a bias-variance trade-off that may be challenging to balance in practice.

-Recently, \citet{sesia2024doublyrobustconformalizedsurvival} extended the work of \citet{Candès} and \citet{Gui} to allow, as we do, for censoring times not being observed on units that experienced the primary event of interest during follow-up.
-Specifically, assuming conditionally independent censoring, they impute unobserved censoring times and subsequently apply weighted conformal inference to the imputed data, attaining a similar double robustness property as \cite{lei2021conformal}.
-Another recent relevant paper is \citet{qin2024conformalpredictiveintervalssurvival}, who employ a bootstrap-based approach to construct conformal predictive intervals for right-censored data, accommodating various working regression models for the primary event time of interest, and achieving asymptotically marginal coverage under conditionally independent censoring.
-Furthermore, \citet{meixide} introduced a prediction inference framework specifically tailored for interval-censored data, therefore clearly a different focus.
-However, none of these recent methods meets the desirable goals of (i) and (ii).
+Our proposed methods target an asymptotic PAC guarantee analogous to theirs.
+However, as detailed in the next Section, we achieve this goal while (i) accommodating a more common form of right-censoring; (ii) obviating the need for artificial censoring or a corresponding tuning parameter; and (iii) obtaining a doubly robust coverage error guarantee, in the sense that our coverage error slack is not only of second order, but actually of the mixed-bias product form of the estimation bias of the censoring and failure time laws given covariates, plus an irreducible root-$n$ error term.